AJ-Wuu/CodeBlood/Java.md

 * Terminal: traverse stream pipeline and end the stream processing
   * forEach, forEachOrdered, count, min, max, sum, average, collect, reduce, allMatch, anyMatch, noneMatch, findAny, findFirst
 * Short-circuit: product finite result, even if persented with infinite input
-## Collection
-* Collection API Interface
-  * collection.toArray(), collection.removeIf(conditionFunction)
-  * Iterable<T>: a top-level interface which allows any collection to be used in a forEach loop
-  * Collection<E>: extends Iterable
-  * List<E>, Set<E>, SortedSet<E>, Deque<E>, Map<K,V>
-  * ArrayList<E>, HashSet<E>, TreeSet<E>, ArrayDeque<E>, HashMap<K,V>
-* java.util.Collections
-  * .sort(), .reverse(), .shuffle(), .binarySearch(), .fill()
-* Collection can be corrupted if accesses concurrently from multiple threads
-  * Any object in a heap is not thread-safe if it is not immutable
-  * Any thread can be interrupted, even when it is modifying an object, making other threads observe imcomplete modification state
-  * Making collection thread-safe does not guarantee the thread safety to the objects it contains; only immutable objects are automatically thread-safe
-* Prevent Collections Corruption: Unmodifiable (fast, but read-only), Synchronized (slow, but unscalable), Copy-on-write (fast, but consumes memory)